novnc/noVNC/docs/EMBEDDING.md

 * `logging` - The console log level.
 Can be one of `error`, `warn`, `info` or `debug`.

-## Pre-conversion of Modules

-noVNC is written using ECMAScript 6 modules.
-Many of the major browsers support these modules natively, but not all.
-By default the noVNC application includes a script that can convert these modules to an older format as they are being loaded.
-However this process can be slow and severely increases the load time for the application.

-It is possible to perform this conversion ahead of time, avoiding the extra load times.
-To do this please follow these steps:

- 1. Install Node.js
- 2. Run `npm install` in the noVNC directory
- 3. Run `./utils/use_require.js --with-app --as commonjs`

-This will produce a `build/` directory that includes everything needed to run the noVNC application.

 ## HTTP Serving Considerations
 ### Browser Cache Issue